+We provide the full grammar of layout constraints in Figure 5.
+Layout constraints can refer to direct subtrees (including terminals) of the annotated production through numerical indexes.
 Fig. 4.
 Excerpt of our layout-sensitive Haskell grammar.
 Statements with implicit layout (Impl) have to follow the offside rule.
-Multiple statements have to align horizontally.
+Multiple statements have to align vertically.
 Statements with explicit layout (Expl) are not layout-sensitive.